Practice beats reading.

 The same five-field card the real exam gives you: where you are, who the patient is, what you must do, the special note.
 Two minutes to plan before the door opens.

 Real-time voice.
 A patient who behaves the way real patients do, holding back ideas and concerns until you ask.
-Address the examiner when you need findings, the same way you would on exam day.
 Eight-minute clock, no replays.

 Marked against the full PLAB-style rubric.
 Every criterion shows whether you hit it, partially, or missed it, with the exact moment from your encounter as proof.
 Back in seconds, not days.